flyxyz123/av_dev/README.md

 run scripts in .profile (.bash_profile) or .bashrc or .xinitrc or place for the display manager (different display manager has different methods to autostart which I am not familiar with)

 <https://github.com/flyxyz123/dwm_av/tree/av> for auto put different videos transfered from remote computers at differnt "tags" (like workspaces), needs to compile and install, dependency requirements and other stuff see <https://dwm.suckless.org/>

+# Nvidia Jetson Nano

+need to change shebang to /usr/bin/xxx or env xxx

+may need to change some package names to be installed in `voice_setup.sh`

+the use of /dev/videox is differnt than raspberry pi, see `diff prototype_1/video_receiver/ssh_ffmpeg_mpv.sh prototype_3/video_receiver/ssh_ffmpeg_mpv.sh`

+there are more problems I haven't solved, both voice and videos all seems not working correctly on Jetson Nano